hilmiyafia/openutau-xsampa-phonemizer/README.md

 Put the dll into the Plugins folder inside OpenUtau root folder.

 ## Usage
-See my YouTube video for the usage (at the end of the video). https://youtu.be/gzGLFFPR6K8
+See my YouTube video for the usage.
+Usage at the end of the video. https://youtu.be/gzGLFFPR6K8